bkelemen56/tidy-data/codebook.md

 The second tidy data set if the final result of this tidy data project.

+The code book contains the following sub-sections:

+* Raw data
+* Producing the tidy data files
+* Reading the tidy data files

 ## Raw data

 The raw data of these experiments was downloaded from this URL: